apache/celix/documents/bundles.md

 -->

 # Apache Celix Bundles
-An Apache Celix Bundle is dynamically loadable collection of shared libraries, configuration files and optional an activation entry combined in a zip file.
-Bundles can be dynamically installed and started in a Celix framework.
+An Apache Celix Bundle contains a collection of shared libraries, configuration files and optional an activation entry combined in a zip file.
+Bundles can be dynamically installed and started in an Apache Celix framework.

 ## The anatomy of a Celix Bundle
-Technically a Celix bundle is a zip file with the following content:
+Technically an Apache Celix Bundle is a zip file with the following content:

 - META-INF/MANIFEST.MF: The required bundle manifest, containing information about the bundle (name, activator library etc)
 - Bundle shared libraries (so/dylib files): Optionally a bundle has 1 or more shared libraries.